-So. what did he do?
+So, what did he do?

 He changed his mindset and became more grateful.
 He thought of others by using his wealth for their benefit.
-The Rockefeller Foundation, the General Education Board, and the Rockefeller Institute of Medical Research are a few of the many philanthropic avenues he pursued.
-As a result of this philanthropy, he became healthier, mentally and physically.
+As a result, he became healthier, mentally and physically.
 As stated on page 357 in Chapter 16: The Healing Power of Altruism, "He kept on giving and caring for others, in fact, until he died at the age of ninety eight."
 For a man who was told he would die in a year, this is quite remarkable.

 Now, I'm not saying that gratitude is your one-way ticket to eternal youth and longevity.
 But, the health benefits of it definitely help.
 Being grateful, optimistic, altruistic, and forgiving (all words I closely associate), help you to live a healthier and more fulfilling life.
 Establishing this type of life should start now.
 Beginning these grateful habits at a younger age is the best time to do so because they are just that: habits.
-As mentioned by James Clear in an article on the Huffington Post, "On average, it takes more than two months before a new behavior becomes automatic -- 66 days to be exact."
-He goes on to say that learning these habits is a process; this is why incorporating them as early as possible is key.
-College, in particular, is the perfect time for this.
 With more practice, these habits will become second nature as you age, helping you to have a better outlook on life.

-So, what is my final advice?
+So, my final advice?
 Grab some paper and a pencil and write down ten things you are grateful for today.
 I did this everyday last semester; it is surprising how difficult it was at first.
 I would sit there staring at the blank page thinking, "Oh, I really enjoyed my lunch today."
 But, believe me, it gets easier over time.
 Your reasons for being grateful come more naturally as you get in the habit of thinking about them.
 Try doing a random act of kindness.
 Or simply push yourself outside of your comfort zone and tell someone why you appreciate his or her friendship.